+There are many types of phobias suffered by teens.
 Phobias, or irrational fears, are relatively common disorders.
-About 9 percent of children and teens experience some type of phobia.
-Most phobias start in childhood or adolescence, and continue into adulthood.
-Thus, an estimated 19 million Americans suffer from phobias.
+About 9 percent of children and teens experience the common types of phobias.
+Most phobias start in childhood or adolescence and continue into adulthood.
+Thus, an estimated 19 million Americans suffer from different types of phobias.

 A phobia is an extreme, irrational fear of or aversion to something.
 Usually, the source of the fear poses little or no actual danger.
 Phobias are classified as anxiety disorders.